kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 - nested spin-resolved Wilson loop spectrum of 3D helical higher-order topological insulator.

-The output figures and data are also included in each subdirectory of the “examples” directory.
+The output figures and data are also included in each subdirectory of the "examples" directory.

 The python example codes are run using python3 and PythTB version 1.7.2.